tkuo-tkuo/ML-Security-in-Computer-Vision-System/README.md

   Do we actually need to use every layer to achieve promising AEDR (Adversarial Example Detection Rate)?
   - Based on 4 hidden layers networks, investigate the performance by using different combination of layer provenance.
+  => Different LPs have various capability for detection
   - l1, l1+l2, l1+l2+l3, l1+l2+l3+l4, l2, l2+l3, ...
+  => Using more layers does not gunrantee the increasing performance => if l1 matches, l2 is pretty likely to still be matched

 </details>